 The Supreme Court declined to hear HHS's appeal of Jane Doe's case because the issue had become moot, as Jane Doe was able to obtain her abortion, but litigation continued via a class action lawsuit.
 Plaintiffs in Garza v.
 Hargan sought to strike down the policy altogether.
-The administration argued that the regulations were not a ban on abortion because the minors in custody had the opportunity to voluntarily return to their home country for the procedure, despite abortion's being illegal in most Central American countries.
+The administration argued that the regulations were not a ban on abortion because the minors in custody had the opportunity to voluntarily return to their home country for the procedure, despite abortions being illegal in most Central American countries.
 The D.C.
-Court of Appeals disagreed, and finally invalidated ORR's policies related to abortion in June 2019.260
+Court of Appeals disagreed, and finally invalidated ORR's policies related to abortion in June 2019.
+In September 2020, after years of arguing in court to prevent pregnant and undocumented teenagers in government custody from accessing abortion care, the Trump/Pence administration finally decided to drop their case and change their ORR policy.
+This was a huge win for migrant reproductive health and rights.